 We use your information to send you details about our campaigns, events, and activities; local volunteer opportunities and alerts; and membership and renewal appeals.

 PETA also uses information gathered via our websites to improve our Web-based campaigns.
 PETA performs statistical analyses of aggregate user behavior and characteristics in order to measure interest in and use of various areas on our websites and to use such information to improve our websites’ ability to serve you.

-Do you want PETA to stop using your information?
+Do you want PETA to stop using and/or delete your information?

-To request that PETA stop using your information in any manner, e-mail [email protected] and a PETA representative will be in touch.
+To request that PETA stop using and/or delete your information, e-mail [email protected] or call 757-622-7382, and a PETA representative will be in touch.

 Does PETA use “cookies” on its websites?

 How is information used in PETA e-mails?